javalin/website/pages/docs.md

 <h1 class="no-margin-top">Documentation</h1>

-The documentation on this site is always for the latest version of Javalin (`{{site.javalinversion}}`).
+The documentation on this site is always for the latest version of Javalin (currently `{{site.javalinversion}}`).
-We don't have the capacity to maintain separate docs for every single version, but Javalin follows [semantic versioning](http://semver.org/), which means that there are no breaking changes unless it changes from 2.X to 3.X.
+We don't have the capacity to maintain separate docs for every single version, but Javalin follows [semantic versioning](http://semver.org/), meaning there are no breaking changes unless it changes from 2.X to 3.X.

 Docs for 1.7 (last 1.X version) can be found [here](/archive/docs/v1.7.0.html).